 The Principle Behind the Working of Electric Motor

-When electric current passes through a conductor, it creates a magnetic field around it.
-This field exerts a force on a magnet kept nearby, making it move.
-This was first observed by Hans Christian Oersted in 1820.
+When an electric current passes through a conductor, it generates a magnetic field around it.
+This magnetic field exerts a force on any nearby magnet, causing it to move.
+Hans Christian Oersted first observed this phenomenon in 1820.

-In this figure, a circuit is set up consisting of a battery, ammeter, resistance, and switch.
-A long, straight conductor passes perpendicularly through a flat surface such as cardboard.
-A magnetic compass is kept on the surface.
-When the switch is closed, current flows through the circuit making the compass needle deflect.
-This shows that a force is created by the current that makes the magnetic needle deflect.
+In this figure, a circuit is set up with a battery, ammeter, resistor, and switch.
+A long, straight conductor passes perpendicularly through a flat surface, such as cardboard.
+A magnetic compass is placed on the surface.
+When the switch is closed, current flows through the circuit, causing the compass needle to deflect.
+This demonstrates that the electric current generates a magnetic field, which exerts a force on the magnetic needle.

 Ampere's Discovery

-A French scientist named Andre Marie Ampere suggested that the reverse might also be true, that is, the conductor carrying some current must also experience a force when placed inside a magnetic field.
-He experimented and showed that the current-carrying conductor moves when it is placed inside a magnetic field.
+French scientist André-Marie Ampère proposed that the reverse could also be true: a conductor carrying current should experience a force when placed inside a magnetic field.
+He conducted experiments and demonstrated that a current-carrying conductor indeed moves when subjected to a magnetic field.

-This figure shows the simplified setup of Ampere’s experiment.
-The conductor AB, marked in red, is a straight rod and is suspended freely between the two poles of a magnet.
-When current is passed through the conductor, it is observed that the suspended conductor moves left or right, depending on the direction of the current through it.
+This figure shows a simplified setup of Ampère’s experiment.
+The conductor AB, marked in red, is a straight rod suspended freely between the two poles of a magnet.
+When current flows through the conductor, it moves left or right depending on the direction of the current.

-This is called the “Magnetic effect of electric current”.
-This mutual effect of current and magnetic field on each other is the basis for the working of motors, generators, microphones, loudspeakers, magnetic tapes, computer hard disks, and measuring instruments.
+This phenomenon is known as the magnetic effect of electric current.
+The mutual interaction between electric current and magnetic fields forms the working principle behind motors, generators, microphones, loudspeakers, magnetic tapes, computer hard disks, and various measuring instruments.

-It has been proved that the magnitude of force experienced is highest when the directions of the current and magnetic field are at right angles to each other.
-In such a scenario, the direction of movement of the conductor is perpendicular to both of them.
+It has been proven that the force experienced by a conductor is maximum when the directions of the current and the magnetic field are at right angles to each other.
+In this case, the conductor moves in a direction perpendicular to both the current and the magnetic field.

 Fleming's Left Hand Rule

-As written above, the direction of the current, the direction of magnetic field, and the direction of movement of the conductor are perpendicular to each other, similar to the edges of a cube.
-The direction of movement of the conductor due to the flow of current through a conductor in a magnetic field can be found by Fleming’s left-hand rule.
+As mentioned earlier, the directions of the current, magnetic field, and the movement of the conductor are perpendicular to each other, similar to the edges of a cube.
+The direction of the conductor’s movement, caused by the flow of current through it in a magnetic field, can be determined using Fleming’s left-hand rule.

 Hold the left hand such that the thumb, forefinger, and middle finger are at right angles to each other.